MLisman5113/Weather-App/README.md

 # Weather-App
-An iOS weather app that provides realtime, exact weather
+An iOS weather app built using Swift and SwiftUI that provides realtime, exact weather using the OpenWeather API